Do you have favorite characters from the bible? I do. One of them is Joseph. Mary’s Joseph. Jesus’ earthly father. Joseph’s Lilies.

-In a time when an unplanned pregnancy was enough to bring shame upon an entire family he stood by Mary’s side.
+In a time when an unplanned pregnancy was enough to bring shame to an entire family, he stood by Mary’s side.
 Even though he knew with certainty he had not fathered the child.

-In the harrowing days after Mary had delivered her son he alone was responsible in carrying a post partum mother and the Light of the World to safety.
+In the harrowing days after Mary had delivered her son he alone was responsible for carrying a postpartum mother and the Light of the World to safety.

 Joseph, a Jewish carpenter, raised Jesus as his own and taught him the tools of his trade.

 It is not easy to be a stepfather.
 Let alone a good stepfather.

 But Joseph was just that.

 Recently a good friend sent me a beautiful French antique statue of Joseph holding Jesus.
 My lovely and thoughtful Catholic friend knew we had been trying to sell our condo without success.
 She informed me that there was a prayer to St. Joseph, the patron saint of homes, that had never been known to fail if it is said nine mornings in a row.
 It is advised that when praying the prayer you make sure you really want what you pray for.